KikoffBlog

 What is a ChexSystems score?

+In addition to your report, ChexSystems also generates a consumer score that ranges from 100 to 899.
 Your ChexSystems score paints a picture to deposit-taking institutions of how reliably you manage bank accounts, while your credit score paints a picture of how reliably you manage debt.

 How to get your ChexSystems report